-- 1. Civil hearings may be held by WebEx if all parties agree to appear virtually.
+- Civil hearings may be held by WebEx if all parties agree to appear virtually.
 The Court will not conduct hybrid hearings, so if all parties do not agree to virtual, please expect to appear in person.
-(Note: Civil virtual hearings are only being conducted by the Associate Judge.
-All civil hearings scheduled before the Presiding Judge will be in person.) - 2.
-All non-agreed motions require a hearing with notice to opposing counsel.
-The attorney filing the motion must contact the court to request a hearing.
-THE COURT WILL NOT PROVIDE HEARING DATES BY TELEPHONE.
-The request should be made in writing by sending an email to the Court Coordinator.
-The requesting party must send a file-stamped copy of the Notice of Hearing to the above-mentioned email address in order for the Court to schedule the hearing. - 3.
-The movant must notify the Court in writing by sending an email to the Court Coordinator to pass a hearing.
-A hearing is not passed until you receive confirmation from the Court.
-It is the responsibility of the movant to timely advise opposing counsel if he/she is passing the hearing. - 4.
+(Note: Judge Carter is conducting all Civil Hearings without witness testimony virtually until further notice.) - 2.
+It is the movant's responsibility to provide proper written notice of the hearing to the Court and to all parties.
+It is also the movant's responsibility to timely advise opposing counsel if he/she is passing the hearing.
+The Court coordinator will remove from the docket motions that do not timely comply with this policy and will notify the requesting party of same. - 3.
 PLEASE NOTE: Any matter that has been set by the parties for an oral hearing on a date later than the deadline in the DOCKET CONTROL ORDER will not be considered by the Court without a motion for leave explaining sufficient cause for the late filing.
 The Court will NOT consider substantial and potentially dispositive (or outcome determinative) motions on the eve of trial or the morning of trial.
-Late filing of motions will rarely be a sufficient basis for a continuance. - 5.
+Late filing of motions will rarely be a sufficient basis for a continuance. - 4.
 The Court encourages you to file responses, replies and objections at the earliest possible moment so that the Court can review them and promptly rule.
-Objections to summary judgment evidence filed on the morning of the hearing will not be considered. - 6.
-Responses that are filed after the response deadline provided for in the rules MUST be accompanied by a separate motion for leave to late file the response with a proposed order. - 7.
-Any replies that are filed after Friday at NOON for a Monday oral hearing are NOT LIKELY to be considered by the Court.
+Objections to summary judgment evidence filed on the morning of the hearing will not be considered. - 5.
+Responses that are filed after the response deadline provided for in the rules MUST be accompanied by a separate motion for leave to late file the response with a proposed order.

+6. Any replies that are filed after Friday at NOON for a Monday oral hearing are NOT LIKELY to be considered by the Court.